-It is the responsibility of each SCA (NSW) Member to record their own CPD hours and retain supporting documentation.
-SCA (NSW) members can however See iMIS instructions for viewing and uploading CPD records.
+It is the responsibility of each SCA(NSW) Member to monitor their own CPD points and retain supporting documents.
+SCA(NSW) will provide a quarterly CPD update with the current total for your record to enable you to monitor when you should undertake more CPD activities.